Raven-biosciences/chemX_docs/docs/interfaceoverview.md

 Access your User Profile, the Documentation and tutorials, or contact support.

 :fontawesome-solid-c:{ .letter }
-Use the tabs to switch between viewing your molecules, target data, models, and explanations.
+Use the tabs to switch between viewing project details, molecules, target data, models, and explanations.
+Project details includes the molecule upload log.

 :fontawesome-solid-d:{ .letter }
 See ongoing tasks by clicking the hour glass, this session's warnings by clicking the bell, and log-out by clicking your user name.